 (8) If —

-(a) Western Power and a user enter into a distribution access agreement;
+(a) a corporation and a user enter into a distribution access agreement;

 (b) the services to be provided under the distribution access agreement include distribution access services in respect of a connection that is not an exempt connection; and

-(c) Western Power is obliged under an existing agreement to repay an amount of money to a person if it provides those services,
+(c) the corporation is obliged under an existing agreement to repay an amount of money to a person if it provides those services,

-then the user must pay Western Power an amount equal to the amount referred to in paragraph (c).
+then the user must pay the corporation an amount equal to the amount referred to in paragraph (c).

 (9) If —

-(a) Western Power makes an access offer; and
+(a) a corporation makes an access offer; and

 (b) the access offer contemplates the provision of connection services or ancillary services using an exempt connection,

-then Western Power may include in the access offer a condition that the user makes a capital contribution in respect of the capital investment associated with designing, constructing, installing and commissioning the connection equipment or with providing those ancillary services (as the case requires) and a rate of return on that investment and, if so, the capital contribution must be taken into account in the determination of fees for providing the connection services or the ancillary services (as the case requires) set out in the access offer.
+then the corporation may include in the access offer a condition that the user makes a capital contribution in respect of the capital investment associated with designing, constructing, installing and commissioning the connection equipment or with providing those ancillary services (as the case requires) and a rate of return on that investment and, if so, the capital contribution must be taken into account in the determination of fees for providing the connection services or the ancillary services (as the case requires) set out in the access offer.

-[Regulation 12 amended in Gazette 31 Dec 1998 p.7400; 28 Dec 2001 p.6715.]
+[Regulation 12 amended in Gazette 31 Dec 1998 p.7400; 28 Dec 2001 p.6715; 31 Mar 2006 p.
+1308-9, 1317-19.]

 13. First come first served